 NOTE: "A"- The assembly shown represents an important part of the Double Insulated System.
 To avoid the possibility of alteration or damage to the system, service should be performed by your nearest Sears Repair Center.
-Contact your nearest Sears Retail Store.
+Contact your nearest Sears Retail Store for Service Center information.

-CRAFTSMAN ROUTER - MODEL NUMBER 315.275061
+- CRAFTSMAN ROUTER - MODEL NUMBER 315.275100 -

 The model number will be found on a plate attached to the motor housing.
 Always mention the model number in all correspondence regarding your ROUTER or when ordering repair parts.
-SEE BACK PAGE FOR PARTS ORDERING INSTRUCTIONS